-When you’re teaching your dog new behaviors, it’s important to keep him motivated and interested.
+When you’re teaching your dog new behaviors, it’s important to keep them motivated and interested.
 One of the easiest ways to do that is with a high rate of reinforcement (how often you give rewards).
-In order to give your dog lots of treats in a short period of time, you need to choose ones he can eat quickly.
+In order to give your dog lots of treats in a short period of time, you need to choose ones they can eat quickly.

-If your dog gobbles his treat immediately, you can move to the next repetition right away.
-He stays interested and gets lots of practice in a short amount of time.
+If your dog gobbles up their treat immediately, you can move to the next repetition right away.
+They will stay interested and get lots of practice in a short amount of time.
 But if your dog spends several seconds eating each treat, that means more time waiting between repetitions.
-You will either have to increase the length of your training session and risk having your dog lose focus or practice fewer repetitions per session.
+You will either have to increase the length of your training session and risk having your dog lose focus, or practice fewer repetitions per session.

-Small treats are key to keeping a training session moving along.
+Small dog treats are key to keeping a training session moving along.
 Even for large dogs, a pea-sized treat is plenty.
 For small dogs, you can use even tinier pieces.
 Some commercial treats are far too large.
-Look for tiny treats or cut larger ones into small bits before your training session begins.
-You might feel like you’re cheating your dog, but as long as he’s getting something he loves, he won’t care if it’s just a tidbit or the whole wiener.
+Look for tiny treats, or cut larger ones into small bits before your training session begins.
+You might feel like you’re cheating your dog, but as long as they’re getting something they love, they won’t care if it’s just a tidbit or the whole wiener.

 Soft treats are also smellier.
 Every dog has a hierarchy of rewards, and most of them would put smelly items like cheese or bacon up at the top.
 You might be able to get away with using kibble as a reward in your quiet living room, but in a more distracting location, you should pull out the stinky treats your dog adores.

-Just as your dog likes certain treats more than others, he might also like a variety.
+Just as your dog likes certain treats more than others, they might also like a variety of treats.
 Dogs can become bored with the same old treat.
 If you notice your dog’s enthusiasm is fading, change to a different reward of equal or greater value.
-You can even use several different treats during a session, so your dog never knows what type of delicious morsel is coming next.
+You can even use several different treats during a session, so your dog never knows what type of delicious morsel will be coming next.

 Sometimes you want treats on hand for impromptu training — for example, reinforcing good behavior around the house, like lying quietly on a dog bed.
-In these cases, having food in your pocket or a treat bag at all times will allow you to provide an immediate reward.
-Perishable treats like leftover chicken simply won’t work.
-Look for nonperishable treats that you can carry around, such as freeze-dried liver or jerky cut into tiny pieces.
+In these cases, having food in your pocket or a dog treat bag at all times will allow you to provide an immediate reward.